A mean-field version of Bank-El Karoui's representation of stochastic processes: Introduction

 The main motivation to introduce and to study the mean-field representation in \eqref{eq:MF_repres_intro} is its applications in the mean-field game (MFG) theory.
 The MFG consists of studying the limit behavior of the Nash equilibrium of a stochastic differential game with a large number of agents in a symmetric setting.
 In this symmetric game, each agent interacts with others through the empirical distribution induced by the states (and/or optimal actions) of all agents, which converges to the distribution (or conditional distribution in the case with common noise) of the state (and/or optimal actions) of one representative agent as the population number increases.
 This (conditional) distribution term is called the mean-field interaction term.
 The MFG was first introduced by Lasry and Lions \cite{LasryLions2007} and by Huang, Caines, and Malham\'{e} \cite{HuangCainesMalhame2006}.
 Since then, MFG has been attracting considerable research interest from various communities because of its widespread applications in fields, such as economics, biology, and finance.
 In particular, we refer to Cardaliaguet \cite{Cardaliaguet2010} for a basic introduction and to Carmona and Delarue \cite{CarmonaDelarue2018} for recent advances.

 Although the initial formulation of the MFG is obtained by using a classical optimal control problem for each agent, other stochastic optimization problems can be considered to obtain other versions of the MFG problem.
 For example, when agents solve the optimal stopping problems with interaction in terms of the (conditional) distribution of the optimal stopping times (or stopped processes), the MFG of timing is obtained.
 The MFG of timing has been initially studied by Nutz \cite{Nutz2018} and by Carmona, Delarue, and Lacker \cite{CarmonaDelarueLacker2017} by using mainly a probabilistic approach.
 In the setting with the underlying process being given by a stochastic differential equation (SDE), the MFG of timing has been studied by Bertucci \cite{Bertucci2018} with a PDE approach, by Bouveret, Dumitrescu, and Tankov \cite{BouveretDumitrescuTankov2020} and by Dumitrescu, Leutscher, and Tankov \cite{DumitrescuLeutscherTankov2021} with a linear programming approach.

-Next, when the agents in the game solve the singular control problem, the MFG with singular control is obtained.
-Such a formulation of the MFG has been studied by Fu and Horst \cite{FuHorst2017}, Fu \cite{Fu2019}, Cao, Guo, and Lee \cite{CaoGuoLee2022}, where the main results consist in the existence of solution, its approximation by those of regular controls, and its approximation by the corresponding $N$-player games, etc. Other formulations, such as the ergodic MFG with singular control was studied by Cao, Dianetti, and Ferrari \cite{CaoDianettiFerrari2021}.
-Dianetti, Fischer, and Nendel \cite{DianettiFerrari2022} studied a submodular MFG with singular control, and Campi, De Angelis, Ghio, and Livieri \cite{CampiDeAngelisGhio2020} studied a MFG of finite-fuel capacity expansion with singular control.
+When the agents in the game solve the singular control problem, the MFG with singular control is obtained.
+Such a formulation of the MFG has been studied by Fu and Horst \cite{FuHorst2017}, Fu \cite{Fu2019}, Cao, Guo, and Lee \cite{CaoGuoLee2022}, where the main results consist in the existence of solution, its approximation by those of regular controls, and its approximation by the corresponding $N$-player games, etc. Other formulations, such as the ergodic MFG with singular control was studied by Cao, Dianetti, and Ferrari \cite{CaoDianettiFerrari2021}, a MFG of finite-fuel capacity expansion with singular control was studied in Campi, De Angelis, Ghio, and Livieri \cite{CampiDeAngelisGhio2020}.
+Recently, Dianetti, Ferrari, Fischer, and Nendel \cite{DianettiFerrari2022} provides a unified framework for different MFG with common noise under submodularity assumptions, which also includes the MFG of timing, the MFG with singular control, etc.